Bannykus: Description

 Bannykus is large for an alvarezsaurian theropod, with an estimated length of 2.77 m and body mass of approximately 24–30 kg for the immature holotype.
 The forelimb of Bannykus shows significant reduction and modification compared to Haplocheirus, but less shortened and specialized than later alvarezsaurs like Shuvuuia.
 In 2025, Wang and colleagues identified hard tissue debris and possible soft tissues in the intestinal contents of the holotype (represented by the yellowish conglomerate) based on scanning electron microscopy, which was consistent with further Raman spectroscopy analysis that detected "characteristic peaks indicative of bone-derived material", suggesting that Bannykus probably had a carnivorous diet.
 The authors concluded that both the forelimb reduction and the dietary shift from carnivory to probably insectivory among alvarezsaurians occurred later in their evolution.

 Classification

 Bannykus, along with Xiyunykus, fills a 70-million year gap in alvarezsaur evolution by exhibiting morphologies intermediate between the typical theropod forelimb of Haplocheirus and the highly reduced forelimbs and minute teeth of Late Cretaceous alvarezsaurids.

 The cladogram below is the latest and most comprehensive analysis of alvarezsaurian evolution, following Meso et al. (2024).

+Palaeobiology

+The forelimbs of Bannykus were biomechanically capable of generalised motions, and the animal likely used them for a variety of digging styles.